Build a Line Follower with a Rover and a Webcam

 HardwareAvg. price

-A single board computer: This tutorial uses a Raspberry Pi running a 64-bit Linux distribution.
-If you use a different board, configure your board using the instructions for your board.$60
+A single-board computer: This tutorial uses a Raspberry Pi 4.
+If you use a different single-board computer, choose the model that supports your board when you configure your board component.$60

-A wheeled base component: This tutorial uses a SCUTTLE robot, but any other wheeled base works as long as it can carry the board and camera, and is capable of turning in place.$99+
+A wheeled base component: This tutorial uses a SCUTTLE robot, but any other wheeled base works as long as it can carry the board and camera, and is capable of turning in place.
+Make sure to assemble this rover.$99+

 RGB camera: A common off-the-shelf webcam (such as the EMEET C690) connected to the Pi’s USB port, or something like an ArduCam with a ribbon connector to the Pi’s camera module port.
 You must mount the camera on the front of the rover, pointing down towards the floor.$30